2donet/2donet.github.io/about.md

 * **software** for managing projects from your device (P2P)
 * **foundation** to apply for state grants and support peoples' ideas [more](/foundation)

+### For whom is this project?
+This is for individuals and organizations to develop nonprofit projects (you can remain authorship for your work or stay anonymous.

+### How does it work?
+Author posts an idea's description.
+Other users can develop this idea as a project on their own or in communities.
+People should b

 ## Development
 You can [join](), [support](), [comment]() or [contact us]()